vabrador/tinyrigel/README.md

 - Attempting to use bindgen with v4l2.
 This will at least require the bindgen requirements on Linux for any Linux builders:
   - https://rust-lang.github.io/rust-bindgen/requirements.html#debian-based-linuxes

+## Licensing

+The goal is to release this project into the public domain via Unlicense, however, it's unclear how feasible that is given licenses in the project's dependencies.
+To be reviewed:

+- windows-rs license: ???
+- objc license: MIT (is this effectively infectious?)
+- v4l2 license: ???